prashantgupta24/activity-tracker/README.md

 ## Output

-The above code created a tracker with all (`Mouse-click`, `Mouse-movement` and `Screen-Change`) handlers activated.
+The above code created a tracker with all (`Mouse-click`, `Mouse-movement` and `machine-sleep`) handlers activated.
 The `heartbeat Interval` is set to 60 seconds, i.e. every 60 seconds I received a `heartbeat` which mentioned all activities that were captured.

 ```sh
 INFO[2019-03-30T15:52:01-07:00] starting activity tracker with 60s heartbeat and 5s worker Interval...